The Power of Stories

 • Even teacher & archaeologist Indiana Jones 'fought' his way out of scrapes

 Our Kindness program flips the script, showing how goodwill can be the most effective weapon in the war against disrespect and cruelty.
-Our story written for this project—the Mark of X—features primary characters ranging from ages 11-16, all of whom handle bullying differently.

 "I've learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”